Nort721/Nort721.github.io/_posts/2019-01-12-Zero-To-Hero.md

 ---
-title:  "Unpacking GodsEye AntiCheat"
+title:  "The solution for preventing closet cheating in tournaments"
-date:   2019-01-12
+date:   2023-01-12
 tags: [posts]
-excerpt: "How I went from a naive college kid, who did not know there was more than one distribution of Linux, to an OSCP in less than a year - and debunking the stigma of OSCP."
+excerpt: "How I developed the solution for closed cheating in tournaments of competitive Minecraft servers."
 ---
 Introduction
 ---
-This is an introduction.
+This is a sample blog post.
+Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
+Testing testing testing this blog post.
+Blog posts are cool.
 ---